-The construction and commissioning phases are expected to be completed towards the end of 2016, at which point the contract will become operational and we will see a dramatic change in the way Merseyside and Halton's residual waste is treated.
+The commissioning phase has been extended and is expected to be completed during the summer of 2017, at which point the contract will become operational and we will see a significant change in the way Merseyside and Halton's residual waste is treated.
 It is therefore important that we manage the contract closely, working with the contractor to ensure that, when operations commence, our new facilities conform to contractual standards.